priyaphapale/Clinical-expert-using-NLP/README.md

 Language- Python3
 Programming tool- Pycharm
-Concepts used- Machine learning, Gensim library, Natural language processing, Text summerization, Text rank algorithm
+Concepts used- Machine learning, Gensim and NLTK library, Natural language processing, Text summerization, Text rank algorithm

 We have 2 python files-
 Summerize.py = It extracts the important words from patient's diagnosis summary and summerizes it.
 After execution it creates 2 files (keywords.txt and summary.txt) in output folder.
 You have to create empty Output folder inside folder structure.